Lexicon of Musical Invective: Concerts and critiques

-In 1948, the collection of musical anecdotes he published (Slonimsky’s Book of Musical Anecdotes) dedicated a section to "pleasant and unpleasant" critiques, selected for their brevity—for example: "Musicians can play Tchaikovsky’s Symphony No. 5 with their eyes closed, and they often do," or "Chopin’s Minute Waltz gives a bad quarter of an hour."
+In 1948, the collection of musical anecdotes he published (Slonimsky’s Book of Musical Anecdotes) dedicated a section to "pleasant and unpleasant" critiques, selected for their brevity and wit.
+Examples include concise and ironic observations on composers such as Pyotr Ilyich Tchaikovsky and Chopin."

 The following year, Carl Engel introduces Nicolas Slonimsky as a "the lexicographic beagle of keen scent and sight" in his preface to the Baker’s Biographical Dictionary of Musicians.

 Presentation

-From the lexicon to the index
+From lexicon to index

-According to Nicolas Slonimsky, Lexicon is defined as "an anthology of critical attacks on composers since the time of Beethoven."
-The selection criterion is precisely the inverse of that employed by a press agent: rather than extracting phrases that could be considered flattering when taken out of context from an otherwise mixed review, the Lexicon cites biased, unjust, malicious, and singularly unprophetic judgments.
+According to Nicolas Slonimsky, the Lexicon is defined as “an anthology of critical attacks on composers since the time of Ludwig van Beethoven.”
+Its selection principle deliberately reverses that of conventional publicity practices: instead of isolating favorable excerpts from otherwise mixed reviews, the work compiles negative, biased, or dismissive judgments, often notable for their lack of foresight.